JanMalitschek/Grid-Placer/README.md

 * The **white lines** display the grid's cell which your cursor is currently pointing at as well as indicate it's neighboring cells.
 * The **green dot** displays your cursors position projected onto the grid.
 With Snapping disabled it's also the position the selected prefab will be placed at.
 * The **orange dots** display the currently available snapping positions according to the active Snap Setting.
 The selected prefab will be placed at the orange dot which is closest to the green dot.
+* The **orange lines** that appear between the grid lines and the snapping positions are a visual indicator of the height offset when using snapping.
+* The **green line** that appears between the projected cursor position and the prefab are a visual indicator of the height offset when using no snapping.

 # Shortcuts
 Key (In the Scene View) | Action